dekadentno/css-cheat-sheet/README.md

 ### flex-wrap
 If flex-items have a min width, when shrinking the browser, the last element will eventually exit the screen and a scrollbar will appear.
 If we want to move that item to the next row, we can use ```flex-wrap: wrap```.
 If we want that item to move above other flex items, we can use ```flex-wrap: wrap-reverse```.
 Check the codepen url.

+### flex-basis
+Similar to ```min-width``` but instead of showing the scrollbar when shrinked beneath the defined value, they will shrink as normal flex items.